Here's info about driving & flying to Daytona Beach, getting around once you're here,

 Once you've arrived in Daytona Beach, there are many convenient ways to get around.
 See http://daytonabeach.com/transportation.cfm/mode/townTrailer Parking

-Complimentary Trailer Parking for Guests at El Caribe Resort & Conference Center: If you're trailering your special vehicle to the Daytona Beach Dream Cruise and you need a place to park your trailer and towing vehicle, be aware that the El Caribe at 2125 S. Atlantic Avenue, Daytona Beach offers complimentary trailer & support vehicle parking for its guests.You can reach the El Caribe at 386-252-1558 or 800-445-9889.Free Trailer Parking in downtown Daytona Beach adjacent to Armed Forces Reserve Center: You'll find free trailer parking for 2013 at the same terrific location used in 2012 - in downtown Daytona Beach adjacent to the Armed Forces Reserve Center.
+Complimentary Trailer Parking for Guests at El Caribe Resort & Conference Center: If you're trailering your special vehicle to the Daytona Beach Dream Cruise and you need a place to park your trailer and towing vehicle, be aware that the El Caribe at 2125 S. Atlantic Avenue, Daytona Beach offers complimentary trailer & support vehicle parking for its guests.You can reach the El Caribe at 386-252-1558 or 800-445-9889.Free Trailer Parking in downtown Daytona Beach adjacent to Armed Forces Reserve Center: You'll find free trailer parking for 2015 at the same terrific location used the past few years - in downtown Daytona Beach adjacent to the Armed Forces Reserve Center.
 This is just across Basin Street from Blue Grotto, our terrific Sunday gathering location.
 The exact address of the Armed Forces Reserve Center site is 231 Basin Street.
 You'll be parking on grass.
 Please do not park on pavement and do not park in any areas used by boaters for their personal vehicles or for boat trailers.
 Also, do not park in areas by the circular driveway closest to the brick building that houses the Armed Forces Reserve Center.
 Click on the links below to see aerial photos showing where parking for trailers and towing vehicles will be available.
 Click Here for

 Wide Angle Aerial Photo Showing Site for Free Trailer Parking Click Here for